doanthevu1910/ams-house-price/README.md

 # ams-real-estate
-Predict house prices in Amsterdam based on data scraped from Pararius (compliant to ToS) and Google Places API.
+Predict house prices in Amsterdam based on data scraped from Pararius (compliant to ToS) and Google Places.

 ![gmaps heatmap](graphs/export.png)